Topener/staballoy/README.md

 ### Subscribe in other controllers

+The preferred method would be to pass the window GUID to the child controller, so you can pass the guid in the manual subscribe method inside a sub-controller

+    // index.js
+    Alloy.createController('mySubController', {parentGuid: $.args.staballoy.guid});

+    // mySubController
+    $.args.subscribe({
+        window: $.args.parentGuid
+    });

+In case you create the controller inside an XML, you should create a setter and start subscribing after the setter has been called.

-If you want to subscribe from controllers other than the supported ones you should use an exported function in the sub-controller, and use the main controller (a window) to subscribe.
+You could also use an exported function in the sub-controller, and use the main controller (a window) to subscribe.
 An example of this is included in the sample app.

     // index.js
     $.args.subscribe({